Demonym

+Many demonyms function both endonymically and exonymically (used by the referents themselves or by outsiders); others function only in one of those ways.

 As a sub-field of anthroponymy, the study of demonyms is called demonymy or demonymics.

 Since they are referring to territorially defined groups of people, demonyms are semantically different from ethnonyms (names of ethnic groups).
 In the English language, there are many polysemic words that have several meanings (including demonymic and ethnonymic uses), and therefore a particular use of any such word depends on the context.
 For example, the word Thai may be used as a demonym, designating any inhabitant of Thailand, while the same word may also be used as an ethnonym, designating members of the Thai people.
 Conversely, some groups of people may be associated with multiple demonyms.
 For example, a native of the United Kingdom may be called a British person, a Briton or, informally, a Brit.

 Some demonyms may have several meanings.
-For example, the demonym Macedonians may refer to the population of North Macedonia, or more generally to the entire population of the region of Macedonia, a portion of which is in Greece.
+For example, the demonym Macedonians may refer to the population of North Macedonia, or more generally to the entire population of the region of Macedonia, or to the Greek people of the Greek region of Macedonia.
 In some languages, a demonym may be borrowed from another language as a nickname or descriptive adjective for a group of people: for example, Québécois, Québécoise (female) is commonly used in English for a native of the province or city of Quebec (though Quebecer, Quebecker are also available).

 In English, demonyms are always capitalized.

 Often, demonyms are the same as the adjectival form of the place, e.g. Egyptian, Japanese, or Greek.
+However, they are not necessarily the same, as exemplified by Spanish instead of Spaniard or British instead of Briton.

-English commonly uses national demonyms such as Ethiopian or Guatemalan, while the usage of local demonyms such as Chicagoan, Okie or Parisian is less common.
+English commonly uses national demonyms such as Brazilian or Algerian, while the usage of local demonyms such as Chicagoan, Okie or Parisian is less common.
 Many local demonyms are rarely used and many places, especially smaller towns and cities, lack a commonly used and accepted demonym altogether.

 Etymology

 National Geographic attributes the term demonym to Merriam-Webster editor Paul Dickson in a work from 1990.
 The word did not appear for nouns, adjectives, and verbs derived from geographical names in the Merriam-Webster Collegiate Dictionary nor in prominent style manuals such as the Chicago Manual of Style.
 It was subsequently popularized in this sense in 1997 by Dickson in his book Labels for Locals.
 However, in What Do You Call a Person From...?
 A Dictionary of Resident Names (the first edition of Labels for Locals) Dickson attributed the term to George H. Scheetz, in his Names' Names: A Descriptive and Prescriptive Onymicon (1988), which is apparently where the term first appears.
-The term may have been fashioned after demonymic, which the Oxford English Dictionary defines as the name of an Athenian citizen according to the deme to which the citizen belongs, with its first use traced to 1893.
+The term may have been fashioned after demonymic, which the Oxford English Dictionary defines, as the name of an Athenian citizen according to the deme to which the citizen belongs, with its first use traced to 1893.